 With road closures and winter weather, visiting Yosemite in March may not appeal.
 However, with fewer visitors than summer months, July and August, it is like having this incredible place all to yourself!

 Yosemite National Park has around twenty thousand visitors every day.
-Winter in Yosemite includes November, December, January, February and March, so visiting Yosemite in March gives visitors the chance to see the park as it should be seen and get closer to nature.
+Winter in Yosemite includes November, and December including Christmas, January, February and March, so visiting Yosemite in March gives visitors the chance to see the park as it should be seen and get closer to nature.

 This is the perfect time of year to head to the best photo spots in the park as the lighting is great.
 Waterfalls and high vantage points may be off the itinerary, however, visitors have plenty of other activities to squeeze into one day or maybe a three day trip to Yosemite.

 The first question to pop up when searching for Yosemite weather in March is – is there snow in Yosemite in March?
 The truth is while Yosemite in March is not the snowiest month of the year, there is usually still a little on the ground.